 Inside, distressed brick counters, glass walls, large plants and long communal benches (made from timber that was once part of the factory’s roof) break the large warehouse-like space into sections.

 Chef Emma Jeffrey (ex-Mammoth, Gilson, Hammer & Tong) turns out poached eggs with a herby, labneh-like whipped yoghurt, chilli butter, peri-peri sauce and fried curry leaves, all served on two thick slices of Turkish bread to soak up the sauce.
-A breakfast pavlova comes with toasted meringue, poached peaches, a warm white-chocolate mousse and an icy mandarin granita.
+The roast chicken roll, which comes with gravy and stuffing, is a bestsellers that's very unlikely to leave the menu

-Coffee beans come from Hallelujah Coffee, and there’s Prana Chai and Grounded Pleasures hot chocolate.
+Coffee beans come from Hallelujah Coffee (which is owned by Sproson), and there’s Prana Chai and Grounded Pleasures hot chocolate.
 There are plenty of alternative milks from Minor Figures and Happy Happy Soy Boy.
 Most of the wine is from local Victorian producers, and there are three beers from Brunswick’s Foreigner Brewing Co.